-Sending Filebeat events to Redis inserts a queue or pub/sub hop between log collection and the next processing stage.
-That buffer helps when Logstash or another consumer slows down, restarts, or needs to scale independently from the hosts that are producing logs.
+Sending Filebeat events to Redis places a queue or pub/sub hop between log collection and the next processing stage.
+That buffer is useful when Logstash or another consumer needs to scale, restart, or process events separately from the hosts producing the logs.

-Filebeat publishes to Redis through the output.redis block in /etc/filebeat/filebeat.yml.
-Current Elastic docs still support Redis lists and channels: datatype: list writes events with RPUSH so consumers can drain a backlog, while datatype: channel uses PUBLISH for live pub/sub delivery without queue depth.
+Filebeat uses the output.redis block in /etc/filebeat/filebeat.yml.
+With datatype: list, events are written with RPUSH so a consumer can drain a backlog from a Redis list, while datatype: channel publishes live messages through Redis pub/sub without storing queue depth.

 $ sudo nano /etc/filebeat/filebeat.yml